 Gardens by the Bay has several sections that span 101 hectares of reclaimed land.
-The highlights are The Cloud Forest, The Flower Dome and the Super Trees although the surrounding parklands and gardens are splendid as well.
+The highlights are The Cloud Forest, The Flower Dome and the Super Trees, although the surrounding parklands and gardens are splendid.

 You can stroll on a giant suspended walkway between two Supertrees and enjoy a bird’s eye view of the whole gardens.
 Or catch the shuttle train for a quick trip through the vast lawns, sculptures and palm forests.

-The two conservatories that sit like giant glass boulders on the landscape are the The Forest Cloud and The Flower Dome.
+The two conservatories that sit like giant glass boulders on the landscape are The Forest Cloud and The Flower Dome.
 They are designed with glass that sits on a steel grid and acts like an eggshell.
-The views from inside amongst the flowers and foliage is truly unique.
-These two Conservatories are the world’s largest columnless greenhouses.
+The views from inside amongst the flowers and foliage are truly unique.
+These two Conservatories are the world’s largest column less greenhouses.

-The Forest Cloud is a cooled massive conservatory replicating a tropical mountain paradise filled with plants from around the world.
-Inside is a 35 metre tall mountain that is covered in lush and varied vegetation.
-As you ascend towards the top on the walkways past a giant waterfall that circles the mountain you are veiled in mist.
+The Forest Cloud is a cooled massive conservatory replicating a tropical mountain paradise filled with plants from across the world.
+Inside is a 35-metre tall mountain that is covered in lush and varied vegetation.
+As you ascend towards the top on the walkways past a giant waterfall that circles the mountain, you are veiled in mist.

 Once at the highest point, called the Lost World, you will find cloud forest vegetation that usually grows and thrives at 2000 metres above sea level.
-There are some unique and rare plants as well as a thick layer of various mosses and ferns galore.
-From here one also can enjoy a view outside over the Marina Bay waterfront.
+There are some unique and rare plants and a thick layer of various mosses and ferns galore.
+From here, one also can enjoy a view outside over the Marina Bay waterfront.

-The temperature within the Cloud Forest is around 23 -25 degrees with 80-90% humidity so comfortable to wander along the walkways and enjoy not only the vegetation but the views.
+The temperature within the Cloud Forest is around 23 -25 degrees with 80-90% humidity so it is comfortable to wander along the walkways and enjoy not only the vegetation but the views.